raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ## Displaying images

-The LED matrix can display more that just text!
+The LED matrix can display more than just text!
 We can control each LED individually to create an image.
 We can accomplish this in a couple of ways.

 1. The first approach is to set pixels (LEDs) individually; we can do this using the `ap.set_pixel()` method.
 First, we need to be clear about how we describe each pixel.

     The Astro Pi board uses a coordinate system like the one shown below; crucially the numbering begins at **0**, not 1.
-Also the origin is in the **top left** rather than the bottom left as you may be used to.
+Also, the origin is in the **top left** rather than the bottom left as you may be used to.

     ![Coordinates](images/coordinates.png)